-- 6. Check all cable connections, and fold cables out of the way to provide airflow for the fan and cooling vents. - 7.
-Close the computer cover. - NOTICE: To connect a network cable, first plug the cable into the network wall jack and then plug it into the computer. - 8.
-Connect your computer and devices to electrical outlets, and turn them on.

-See the documentation that came with the drive for instructions on installing any software required for drive operation.

-- 9. Enter system setup and select the appropriate Drive option. - 10.
+- 6. If you are installing a new CD/DVD drive rather than replacing a drive, remove the front-panel inserts - 7.
+Check all cable connections, and fold cables out of the way to provide airflow for the fan and cooling vents. - 8.
+Close the computer cover. - NOTICE: To connect a network cable, first plug the cable in to the network device and then plug it in to the computer. - 9.
+Connect your computer and devices to their electrical outlets, and turn them on. - See the documentation that came with the drive for instructions on installing any software required for drive operation. - 10.
+Enter system setup and select the appropriate Drive option. - 11.
 Verify that your computer works correctly by running the Dell Diagnostics.

-Processor Airflow Shroud
+Airflow Shroud

-Removing the Processor Airflow Shroud
+Removing the Airflow Shroud

-CAUTION: Before you perform this procedure, follow the safety instructions in the Product Information Guide.
+ACAUTION: Before you begin any of the procedures in this section, follow the safety instructions in the Product Information Guide.